aws-ia/terraform-aws-eks-blueprints/patterns/sso-iam-identity-center/README.md

 ## Validate

-After the `terraform` commands are executed sucessfully, check if the newly created users are active.
+After the `terraform` commands are executed successfully, check if the newly created users are active.

 To do that use the link provided in the email invite - *if you added a valid email address for your users either in your Terraform code or IAM Identity Center Console* - or go to the [IAM Identity Center Console](https://console.aws.amazon.com/singlesignon/home/), in the *Users* dashboard on the left hand side menu, then select the user, and click on *Reset password* button on the upper right corner.
 Choose the option to *Generate a one-time password and share the password with the user*.